aklump/web_package/docs/source/php-hooks.md

 * Files should be namespaced to `AKlump\WebPackage`.
 * If you want to stop the build, throw an instance of _\AKlump\WebPackage\BuildFailException_.
 * To indicate a hook failure, but continue the build, throw an instance of _\AKlump\WebPackage\HookException_.
 * Use `echo` or `print` to write to the screen.
-Output may be split on `\n` and itemized.
 * The file _.web_package/hooks/bootstrap.php_, if it exists, will be included automatically.
-You may use it for shared functions across scripts, for example.
+You may use it for shared functions and configuration across scripts, for example.
 * Web Package provides some PHP functions which are autoloaded as well; review the file _includes/wp_functions.php_ for those functions.

 ## Using the `$build` object